Red Quinoa vs White Quinoa: What’s The Difference?

 |Calcium||67 mg||67 mg|

-Red and white quinoa contain the same types of nutrients.
-At first it’s difficult to determine which one provides a higher percentage of nutrients than the other.
-This causes many people to ask, which is more healthier red quinoa or white quinoa?
+At first, it’s difficult to determine which one provides a higher percentage of nutrients than the other.
+This causes many people to ask, which one is healthier?

 Red quinoa is healthier than white quinoa due to its higher percentage of antioxidants, antioxidant activity and fiber than white quinoa.
 Studies published in 2012 and 2015 in Food Chemistry and Food and Nutrition Sciences found red quinoa has more phenolic and antioxidant profiles than white quinoa.

-The remaining macronutrients, protein, carbohydrates, vitamins and minerals are similar between the red and white quinoa.
+The remaining macronutrients, protein, carbohydrates, vitamins and minerals are similar between the two types.
 Therefore, white quinoa is healthy also, it just contains a little less antioxidants.

-Red quinoa has more antioxidants than white due to its darker color.
-The red quinoa gets its color from a plant pigment called betacyanins 3.
+Red has more antioxidants due to its darker color.
+It gets its color from a plant pigment called betacyanins 3.

 Betacyanins are powerful antioxidants giving many red and purple plants their color 4.